noursaidi/udmi/docs/guides/example_messaging.md

 }
 ```

-Additional fields, such as baseline values and testing targets omitted as well as optional.
-It is recommended these are filled where available and to
+Additional fields, such as baseline values and testing targets omitted as well as optional
+descriptive fields.
+It is suggested these are filled in where available.

 ## Message Flow

 ![sequence diagram message flow](images/example-sequence-diagram.png)

 ### Initialization

 #### (1) Initial Configuration

 Using the registrar tool, a configuration message is sent based on metadata

 ```json